 The Night When Everything Changed

 After a miserable day labouring in the sodden fields, wishing he was somewhere — anywhere — else, Peter returned home in the late afternoon, leaving just enough time for a quick shower before he had to head out again for his shift at the pub.
 The income from the farm was never going to be enough to support a wife and two children.

-Now that the man was out of the shadows, Peter could see that it was not a sweatshirt he was wearing after all.
-It was more like a hooded cape, the sort of thing a highwayman would wear or an elf from one of those video games his son loved to play.
 Did you even still get highwaymen?
 There probably wasn’t much call for them these days what with motorways and fast cars and such.
 By the time the shout of stand and deliver had gone out any car would be little more than a memory.
 Peter rubbed his eyes with the back of his hand; his mind was wandering, and his eyelids were starting to droop.
-These long days working must be getting to him, and everyone knew there were no such things as elves.
+These long workdays must be getting to him.
+And as for elves, everyone knew there were no such things.

 “Sorry,” said Peter, “I’m feeling a bit strange all of a sudden.
 What did you say?”
 The man smiled.
-Did his eyes just flash violet?
-Violet wasn’t a normal eye colour was it?
+Did his eyes just flash orange?
+Orange wasn’t a normal eye colour was it?
 Perhaps it was.

-"I said," said the man as he lowered his hood and leaned in close across the bar, "that you look like you could use a drink.”
+The man lowered his hood and leaned in close across the bar.
+“I said that you look like you could use a drink.”

-Peter had to concede that the man had a point.
-He was pretty sure he did need a drink, although for some bizarre reason he felt as though he should have been the one asking the question.
+The man had a point.
+Peter was pretty sure he did need a drink, although for some strange reason he felt as though he should have been the one asking the question.
 He smiled at the thought, he had no idea where it had come from, surely the man must know what he was doing.

 “Yeah,” Peter said, “you’re not wrong.”

-"Glass?"
 Peter blinked and shook his head to clear it, his mind had been drifting again.
 He focussed on the man on the other side of the bar.
 Those pointed ears certainly suited him; you don’t see ears like that too often.
 In fact, Peter wasn’t sure he’d ever seen any quite like those.
-The intricate line of silver tracing the upward sweep at the back and extenuating the tip must be some kind of jewellery, although he couldn’t see how it was attached.
-And those tattoos curving across his cheekbones, that was some high-quality ink work.
+The intricate line of silver tracing the upward sweep and extenuating the tip must be some kind of jewellery, although he couldn’t see how it was attached.
+And those odd tattoos curving across his cheekbones, that was some high-quality ink-work.
 Must be some new kind of dye to change hue like that with each word he spoke.

 “Sorry, what?” said Peter.

-“Go easy with this my friend, it's powerful stuff.”
+“Go easy with this my friend, ’tis powerful stuff.”
 He leaned even closer to Peter and decanted a dark ruby liquid into each of the glasses.
-Gazing into it, Peter was reminded of documentaries he had seen on television of the life that lives in the deep oceans; all alluring, glassy iridescence and lethal, needle-sharp teeth.
-Was that something he should be worried about?
+Gazing into it, Peter was reminded of documentaries he had seen of life in the deep oceans; all alluring, glassy iridescence, and lethal, needle-sharp teeth.
 A chill crawled across his back.
 Peter shuddered and snatched his gaze away from the drinks.

 The man in the cloak stared intently at him, and without breaking eye contact he lifted one of the glasses and consumed the contents in a single swallow, daring Peter to do the same.
-The man smiled, and Peter was struck by his fine features: perfect white teeth; high, sharp cheekbones; flawless skin and those startling violet eyes.
-He was starting to feel a little uncomfortable.
-Mentally retreating from his thoughts, he picked up his glass and drank.
-The man was right about one thing; the drink was strong.
+The man smiled, and Peter was struck by his fine features: perfect white teeth; high, sharp cheekbones; flawless skin and those startling orange eyes.
+Peter was starting to feel a little uncomfortable.
+Mentally retreating from his unexpected distractions, he picked up his glass and drank.
+The man was right about one thing; the drink was very strong.

-The rest of the evening proved even more difficult to maintain contact with than the first half had done.
-Peter was dimly aware of flickering firelight and drinking more of the dark liquid and of listening to the man’s musical voice.
-Oddly, when he thought back on the events of the evening later, these vague memories were interspersed with flashes of moonlit forest tracks picked out in silver, of moving at a graceful loping run through the night between dark stands of trees, of dancing along branches high above the ground, of crossing walkways strung between the trees and of drifting ribbons of fireflies.
+The rest of the evening proved even more difficult to maintain contact with than the first half.
+Peter was dimly aware of flickering firelight, drinking more of the dark liquid and of listening to the man’s musical voice.
+Oddly, when he thought back on the events of the evening later, these vague memories were interspersed with flashes of moonlit forest tracks, of moving at a graceful run through the night between dark stands of trees, of dancing along branches high above the ground and of drifting ribbons of fireflies.

 At the end of the evening, Peter had reached for his wallet to pay the man only to be reminded that he should be the one receiving payment.
 That was right wasn’t it?
-The man in the cape produced a coin and placed it onto the bar.
-As it clicked down onto the counter everything seemed to snap back into place.
-It was as if Peter had been looking at the world from slightly the wrong angle all evening, and he had suddenly got a fix on something that he recognised, and the rest of the world rotated back into place around it.
+The man in the cape produced a coin and clicked it down onto the bar.
+Peter staggered sideways, grabbing hold of the counter for support, as the pub rotated back into place around the coin.
+It was as if he’d had been looking at the world from slightly the wrong angle all evening, and all he needed was that one familiar sound to re-orientate himself.

 When he looked up again the man was gone.
-In all probability he had never been there at all.
-Peter reached down to slide the old worn coin off the bar, his fingers brushed across the illegible markings that might have once been words.
+In all probability he’d never really been there at all.
+Peter reached down to slide the coin off the bar, his fingers brushing across the illegible markings that might have once been words.
 That was the point when everything changed.

-Suddenly Peter was aware of a connection, some sort of a portal between this world and, well, somewhere else.
-It was not something he could see as such, but it blazed in his mind like a guiding star, and he knew where it was.
-And right now, it was in a secluded dell somewhere outside the nearby village of St. Keyne; far enough away that he would not have time to investigate during the working day tomorrow; any investigation would have to wait.
+Suddenly Peter was aware of a connection between this world and, well, somewhere else.
+He couldn’t see as such, but it blazed in his mind like a guiding star, and he knew where it was.
+Right now, it was in a secluded dell somewhere outside the nearby village of St. Keyne.
+There was no way he’d have time to get there and back during the working day tomorrow; any investigation would have to wait.

-Over the course of the next few days Peter found that his newly acquired awareness of the location of the gateway, as it seemed most convenient to think of it, wasn’t always in his mind, but that he could summon it at will.
-And also, that although there was only ever a single gateway, it couldn’t be relied on to stay in the same place.
+Over the course of the next few days Peter found that although the location of the gateway, as it seemed most convenient to think of it, wasn’t always in his mind, he could summon it at will.
+He also noticed, that while there was only ever a single gateway, it couldn’t be relied on to stay in the same place.
 Rather frustratingly it relocated frequently enough that he was never able to find enough time to reach it before it moved on.